eclipse/mosaic.website/content/tutorials/tiergarten/_index.md

 ]
 ```

-The use case shown for tutorial purposes here is simple: The two traffic lights referenced in the mapping default to _always red_.
+The use case shown for tutorial purposes here is simple: The two traffic lights referenced in the mapping default to
-Their application then waits for a V2X message with a _secret_ payload in it (the `GreenWaveMsg`) and switches
+_always red_.
+Their application then waits for a V2X message with a _secret_ payload in it (the `GreenWaveMsg`, sent by
-the traffic light program to _always green_ upon receiving that message.
-The application mapped onto the traffic light then
+a vehicle equipped with an `VehicleToTrafficLightApp`) and switches the traffic light program to _always green_ upon
+receiving that message.
+The application mapped onto the traffic light then switches back to its previous program after
-switches back to its previous program after 20 simulation time steps have passed.
+20 simulation time steps have passed.

 ## Interpretation of simulation results